|USMC Major Clifton Bishop Andrews|

 July 25, 1906 - After a painful illness extending over many months, John F. Deer died at his home in Monroeville, Ala. at noon on this Wednesday.
 The interment was to take place at the Baptist cemetery the following day with Masonic honors.
 Deer was twice elected to the office of County Treasurer, but was forced by ill health to resign just before the close of his second term.
 On the advice of his physician, he moved to New Mexico where he remained several months but the fatal malady with which he was afflicted had gained too firm a hold upon him, and he returned home without material improvement, resigned to die with his family.

 July 25, 1910 – Prominent Conecuh County citizen and former Confederate officer Pinckney D. Bowles passed away at the age of 75 at the home of his daughter, Mrs. Cobb, in Tampa, Fla., where he’d been several weeks prior to his death.
+He is buried in the Old Evergreen Cemetery in Conecuh County, Ala.

 July 25, 1914 – Monroeville’s baseball team suffered its first losses of the season, snapping a 23-game winning streak.
 They lost both games of a double header against Finchburg, 4-2 and 16-4, in Monroeville, Ala.